ruslanguns/SecretSource-QuizApp/README.md

 For the web application routing we are going to use a routing strategy for navigating throght the application, for more details please checkout [this document](_notes/clientRouting.md)

+## Extras added to the project

+I have added some extra features in order to provide rich functionality.

+* API Documentation with Open Api Specification — Swagger — find the documentation in the `http://<server's URL>/api-docs`

 ## Aditional notes about this project

 For general notes there is a directory called `_nodes` which host assets files and some markdown files with some good information about how to create these tasks.
 See more in the [table of contents](_notes/README.md)